 - From the Trust Center screen, select Privacy Options on the left.

 - Under the Privacy Options section on the right, check the box for Download a file periodically that helps determine system problems.

 - Click OK to save these settings.

-If that doesnt work go to Program and Features and On the list of programs, select Microsoft Office 2010, and click Change.
+If that doesn’t work, open Program and Features and On the list of programs, select Microsoft Office, and click Change.
 On the change screen, select Repair, and click Continue.

-There are lot of command switches for different types of troubleshooting Few of them are very popular.
+There are a lot of command switches for different types of troubleshooting.
+Few of them are very popular.
 I’m listing a few that would be helpful.

 Start > Run > Outlook /<Switch> (Without <>)

-Outlook /Safe – To open the Outlook is Safe mode
+- Outlook /Safe – To open the Outlook in Safe mode

 Hope it helps!